Data-to-Knowledge/WaterUseQA/CreateTimeSeriesPlots/README.rst

 In order to run the associated Python programs the user will need to have installed:

--	Python Anaconda (and the pandas, seaborn, matplotlib and datetime modules)
+-	Python Anaconda (and the pandas, seaborn, matplotlib, xlsxwriter and datetime modules)
 -	The hilltop-py package developed by Mike Exner-Kitteridge.

 Two of the Python programs (which deal with consent conditions) also require access to the CrcActSiteSumm table.
 This table is stored in the ConsentsReporting database on the edwprod01 server.